Ivanka Trump surprised by 'viciousness,' 'ferocity' of father's critics

 “My father felt very vindicated in all the statements that he’s been making and feels incredibly optimistic,” Ivanka said. “[We’re] incredibly focused on the reason we all went to Washington and what we’re fighting for.”

 Ivanka spoke about the Trump administration's efforts to upgrade the skills of working Americans in an effort to match those who are searching for work with jobs.
-Noting that there were six million available jobs in the U.S., she said the White House was "trying to bridge the gap between skills and the jobs."
+Noting that there were 6 million available jobs in the U.S., she said the White House was "trying to bridge the gap between skills and the jobs."

 Ivanka also praised President Trump's first foreign trip, during which he visited Saudi Arabia, Israel and Italy.
 Ivanka, who converted to Judaism before she married Trump senior aide Jared Kushner, said she was particularly struck by a visit to the Western Wall.